cheprasov/js-qrcode/README.md

         - Other formats (like `red`, `rgb(...)`, `rgba(...)`) are not supported and will be converted to `#0000`
     - `bgColor` (string, optional, default = `#FFF`) - background color of the QR code, see description of `fgColor`.
     - `scale` (number, optional, default = `10`) - scale size of QR code.
 For example, when scale is 5 then QR generator will use 5 pixel for draw 1 data dot.
     - `size` (number, optional, default = `null`) - size (width & height) of canvas in pixels.
 If size is specified then scale param will be ignored.
 Note, that the original canvas with QR code will be stretched to the specified size.
+See [image scheme](#23-qr-code-with-image)
     - `image` (object, optional, default = `null`) - parameters on an image, that should be added to QR code, like logo.
         - `source` (string|Image|Canvas) - source of image for QR Code, allowed to use the next types:
             - `string` - url to resource or dataUrl of image.